 The Difference Between Mattresses

-The length of time a mattress will last can vary greatly depending on the type.
 A top quality innerspring mattress (mattress with springs) will offer the same comfort and support as it did when new for about eight to eleven years.
-Foam mattresses however have been known to last much longer, and some latex foam mattresses often last past 25 years.
+Foam mattresses however have been known to last much longer, and some latex foam mattresses can last up to 25 years.

 The Warranty on a mattress is a good way to judge the approximate time the mattress should last, but beware; a pro-rated warranty will not always last as long as the warranty time indicated.
 (Example: A mattress with a 10 year non pro-rated warranty will usually last longer than a mattress with a 15 year pro-rated warranty) Pro-rated means that the manufacturer will not replace the mattress free of charge, but will pay a portion of the replacement cost.